MagdalenaGrad/1-landing-page/README.md

 # Landing Page

+Hi there!

-Landing page based on a mockup.
-Created as a first individual project for CodersCamp course.
+ I created this page as a first individual project for CodersCamp course.
+It's a simple landing page based on a mockup.

 No frameworks or libraries are used in this project - only HTML and CSS.

-**Link to github pages**
+**Link to live version on github pages:**

 https://magdalenagrad.github.io/1-landing-page/